-If you are struggling to find your balance, or simply want to improve on what you already have, consider the following points;
+If you are struggling to find a balance that works for you, or simply want to improve on what you already have, you should consider the following points.

 Switch off and leave work at work

-It can often be our phones and computers to blame for keeping us working outside of our contracted hours, so make sure you set yourself a period of time away from these devices.
-Whether it’s for two hours a night or the entirety of a weekend, this will not only help you to wind down and relax mentally, but will remind your friends and family that you are committed to life away from your desk.
+Our mobile phones and laptops are often to blame for keeping us working outside of our contracted hours, so make sure you set yourself a period of time away from these devices.
+Whether it is for two hours a night or the entirety of a weekend, this will not only help you to wind down and relax mentally, but will remind your friends and family that you are committed to life away from your desk.

-We all only have 24 hours in each day, so don’t fret too much if you can’t cram everything in – and always avoid taking too much work home.
-It’s a great sign to your employer that you are willing to go the extra mile to meet your deadlines, but it’s sometimes better to walk away and return to the task the following day with a clear mind.
+There are only 24 hours in each day, so do not worry if you are not able to complete everything on your to do list.
+It is a great sign to your employer that you are willing to go the extra mile to meet your deadlines, but it is sometimes better to walk away and return to the task the following day with a clear mind.

 It is crucially important to identify what is most important both in work and at home.
-This list will differ for everyone, so make sure it truly reflects your priorities, not someone else’s.
-Make sure you do these tasks in order of priority and don’t procrastinate on things that you don’t need to do.
-This will make you feel more stressed long-term.
+Create a list of tasks that you need to complete and rank them in order of importance.
+This list will differ for everyone, so make sure it truly reflects you and your business’ priorities.
+Make sure you do these tasks in order of priority and try not to procrastinate on things that you do not need to do, or are not that important at that moment in time.

 Make time for yourself

-Even when you’re busy it is important to make time for yourself.
+Even when you are busy it is important to make time for yourself.
 Utilise your free time to do something productive like exercise or meditation.
-Exercise is a proven and effective stress reducer.
-It pumps feel-good endorphins through your body, and helps lift your mood.
+Exercise is a proven and effective stress reducer as it pumps feel-good endorphins through your body, and helps lift your mood.

 Most of all, know what you want!

-If you’re still struggling to find your balance, why not talk to one of our experienced consultants?
-They will be able to take your personal requirements and circumstances into mind and search for jobs within companies that match your personal aims and needs.
-Call us today on 0161 834 1642 or email one of our consultants today.
+If you are still struggling to find the right work/life balance for you, why not talk to one of our experienced Consultants?
+They will be able to take your personal requirements and circumstances into mind and search for jobs within companies that match your aims and needs.